Frequently Asked Questions

 - How do I find electric vehicle charging stations?

 - What about other alternative fuel stations?

-How is the Alternative and Renewable Fuel and Vehicle Technology Program funded?
+How is the Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP) funded?

 The program is funded through California vehicle and boat license fees.